Affiliate links on Android Authority may earn us a commission. Learn more.

 Not only is this a massive waste of time that can be used for more productive activities, but smartphone addiction has been linked to poor sleeping, leading to serious health issues.
 Not to mention that using a smartphone for long periods can lead to a sedentary life, affecting your health even further.

 A dumb phone can be the smartest choice.
-Okay, so “mobile phone” is the correct term, but “dumb phone” has become a popular nickname for “old school” mobile phones.
+Okay, so “mobile phone” is the correct term, but “dumb phone” has become a popular nickname for “old school” non-smartphones.
 They may also be referred to as “feature phones.”
 These usually have no real access to intelligent applications, social media, and everything else that’s keeping you busy all day.

 A dumb phone can be the smartest choice.

-The best dumb phones will help you regain control of your life and stop the endless social media scrolling taking time from the things that matter.
+The best dumb phones will help you regain control of your life and stop the endless social media scrolling, taking time from the things that matter.
 Maybe you want a mobile phone you can take on your weekend getaways.
 After all, the best dumb phones are cheap, offer excellent battery life, and are usually much less fragile than common smartphones.
 Regardless of your situation, those looking for the best dumb phones will find a great choice on this list.

 Warning: carriers beginning to phase out 3G